-Sharing starters is key here, as the ones on the new summer menu are all fresh, flavoursome and beautifully presented – you’ll definitely want to try more than one.
+Sharing starters is key here.
+The ones on the new summer menu are all fresh, flavoursome and beautifully presented.
+You’ll definitely want to try more than one.

 The Shrimp Ceviche , accompanied with juicy edamame, charred avocado, shiso and crunchy red onion, was one of my fave dishes of the evening.

-The Roast Beetroot Salad, with miso and edamame pesto, changes perspectives on how this vegetable should be served, the flavours complimenting eachother perfectly.
+The Roast Beetroot Salad, with miso and edamame pesto, changes perspectives on how this vegetable should be served.
+The flavours complimented eachother perfectly.

 The rest of the summer menu sure didn’t disappoint either.

 The Steamed Sea bass, tender and flaky, was served in a light earthy mushroom consomme, with enoki mushrooms, edamame, soft spiced tofu, yuka and wok shimeji.
 The mushroom consomme surprisingly worked really well with the delicate flavours of the fish and tofu.
 A flavour combo I never would have paired myself beforehand.

 One dish which caught the attention of many was the Coffee Crusted Ribeye.
 Marinated in coffee, sealed, given a coffee crust using ground beans, and finished on the grill, this rib eye was packed with flavour.
 Topped with a shiso mojito butter, which melted in the mouth, giving a creamier touch to the rich steak, this might possibly be the best steak I’ve had.
 And that’s saying something.